Europe Whole and Free

-Europe whole and free is an idea in international relations that describes a Europe governed universally by concepts of liberal democracy espoused by the United States and the European Union.
+"Europe Whole and Free" is a concept in international relations that describes a Europe governed universally by concepts of liberal democracy espoused by the United States and the European Union.

 Origins

-The phrase “Europe whole and free” was first used prominently by U.S. President George H. W. Bush in a speech on May 31, 1989, in Mainz, West Germany.
-Addressing an auditorium full of German citizens and political leaders, including Chancellor Helmut Kohl, Bush laid out his vision for the Europe that should emerge from the end of the Cold War and the waning of Communist and Soviet influence in Europe’s east.
+The concept of "Europe Whole and Free" was first used prominently by U.S. President George H. W. Bush in a speech on May 31, 1989, in Mainz, West Germany.
+Addressing an auditorium full of German citizens and political leaders, including Chancellor Helmut Kohl, Bush laid out his vision for the Europe that should emerge from the end of the Cold War and the waning of communist and Soviet influence in Europe's east.
 He said: